kubevirt/community/design-proposals/api-review.md

 In order to achieve the stability, quality and consistency of APIs like the core Kubernetes APIs this document proposes the following changes:

+- For all stakeholders: Describe a policy of API evolution
 - For API reviewers: There should be a one or more engineers that review api breaking changes on a regular basis.
 - For contributors: There should be a guide explaining how to merge and api change
 - Tools and tests: Tools and automation that can be helpful to reduce human burden and errors to carry-out api changes

 More details on each of the aforementioned items is highlighted below in separate sections.

+## Policy of API Evolution
+- Alpha features should always introduce an optional field to APIs that have GA'ed or in Beta
+- Alpha features and hence by extensions fields that are introduced behind a feature flag, is not guaranteed to work in all future versions.
+Hence, they should not be deployed in production.
+This ensures that new feature development work is not slowed down by requirement to maintain api-compatibility.
+Even though compatibility for experimental or alpha APIs is not strictly required, but breaking compatibility should not be done lightly, as it disrupts all users of the feature.
+- Beta or GA features that introduces new fields to beta or stable APIs should not break compatibility

 ## Contributors responsibilities
 - Contributors must explain why the API change is needed, which functionality it adds and who requested it.
 They should